Published on 20 Sep 05

 - the implications of intervening restructures.

-Keith is a Partner at Hall and Wilcox and is a member of the Taxation and Private Clients practice groups.
-Keith is a key figure in the tax advisory profession.
-He has been the Deputy Chair of the Board of Taxation since early 2011 and a member since 2004.
-His involvement has extended to Chairman of the Public Accountants Committee, Victorian President, National Councillor, Chairman of the Taxation Centre of Excellence and member of the National Tax Advisory Committee for CPA Australia.
-Keith was for many years a member of The Tax Institutes Victorian and National Education Committees.
-In October 2008 he was awarded a Meritorious Service Award by the Institute.
-Keith has had extensive experience in the construction and development fields.
-He is a director of Dennis Family Holdings.
-Current at 17 October 2013
+Keith is a Consultant at Hall and Wilcox within the Taxation group.
+He has been a key figure in the tax advisory profession for many years.
+Keith was a member of the original Breakfast Club organising committee, and was actively involved in its development for many years.
+From 2004, Keith was a member of the Board of Taxation for 10 years and during the last four he was the Deputy Chair of the Board.
+His involvement has also extended to Chairman of the Public Accountants Committee, Victorian President, National Councillor, Chairman of the Taxation Centre of Excellence and member of the National Tax Advisory Committee for CPA Australia.
+For many years Keith was a member of The Tax Institutes Victorian and National Education Committees.
+In October 2008, he was awarded a Meritorious Service Award by the Institute.
+Keith has had extensive experience in the construction and development fields, and he is also a director of Dennis Family Holdings.